vladimir19661966/documentation/content/applications/inventory_and_mrp/inventory/warehouses_storage/inventory_management/count_products.rst

 product line.

 Once all desired products have been selected, click the :guilabel:`Request a Count` button at the top of the page.
-This causes a :guilabel:`Request a Count` pop-up window to appear.
-From this pop-up, fill in the following information:
+Doing so opens the :guilabel:`Request a Count` pop-up window, where the following information can be filled:

 .. tip::
    To request a count of **all** products currently in stock, click the checkbox at the very top of